Dutch police kill gunman near Netherlands central bank

-AMSTERDAM (AP) — Dutch police say they have shot and killed an armed person on a street next to the country’s central bank.
+AMSTERDAM (AP) — A police spokesman in the Netherlands says officers shot and killed an armed man on a street next to the country’s central bank.

-Amsterdam police said in a tweet that the suspect was shot Wednesday night when he approached officers with the gun.
-One passer-by was wounded in the incident.
+Amsterdam police spokesman Ruben Sprong said the suspect was shot on Wednesday night when he approached officers with the gun.
+He says a person passing by was wounded.

-Part of the street was cordoned off for the investigation into the killing.
+Sprong said: “There is no big signal of terror or anything like that” from what happened.

+He added: “But of course, everything is unclear.
+We are still looking into things.”

 Most Read Business Stories